HewlettPackard/Anthos-on-SimpliVity/README.md

 * Ensure all variable files have been edited to reflect your environment
 * cd Anthos-on-SimpliVity directory
 * Activate your python virtualenv created earlier by ansible-setup.sh  `source 'path_to_env/bin/activate'`

+### Preflight Playbook

+A playbook to check certain variables defined in all.yml is provided.
+Executing `ansible-playbook playbooks/preflight.yml` will check for existence of vSphere datastores and resource pools defined in all.yml.
+Indirectly it will also check for proper vSphere credentials for your defined vCenter servers.

+Running the playbook as `ANSIBLE_STDOUT_CALLBACK=selective ansible-playbook playbooks/preflight.yml` will provide a more terse output and only display failures.

+Once the preflight playbook executes without failure, then you can run the full deployment playbook.

 * Execute `ansible-playbook site.yml --ask-vault-pass`

 The last debug message from ansible will provide admin workstation login information similar to the following: